pycroscopy/pycroscopy/docs/data_format.rst

 There are instances where multiple values are associate with a single position and spectroscopic value in a dataset.
-In these cases, we use the Compound Dataset functionality in HDF5 to store all of the values at each point.
+In these cases, we use the `compound dataset functionality in HDF5 <https://support.hdfgroup.org/HDF5/Tutor/compound.html>`_ to store all of the values at each point.
 This also allows us to access any combination of the values without needing to read all of them.
 Pycroscopy actually uses compound datasets a lot more frequently than one would think.
 The need